 Claudio Ranieri's men are locked in a battle with cross-town rivals AC Milan for the Manchester City striker's signature, with the Argentina international's destination yet to be confirmed.
 However, the Nerazzurri have reportedly earmarked the Germany international as a potential alternative if their move for the South American falls through.

 Marin had an injury-plagued second season at Bremen, but has been linked with a number of big European clubs in the recent past, with Inter allegedly leading the pack.
-Nevertheless, the attacker has stressed that there haven't yet been talks.
+Nevertheless, the attacker has stressed that there haven't been talks yet.

-Having won 16 caps for his country, the 22-year-old has allegedly been in the Serie A giants' cross-hairs for some time, according to the Italian newspaper, and his tactical abilities are admired by coach Ranieri.
-Goal.com can confirm that on at least one occasion an Inter scout watched Bremen, although the representative refused to reveal his player of interest.
+Having won 16 caps for his country, the 22-year-old has allegedly been in the Serie A giants' cross-hairs for some time, and his tactical abilities are admired by coach Ranieri.

 The attacking midfielder's contract with the Bundesliga side expires in the summer of 2013, which could be a decisive factor in convincing his current employers to accept a sizeable offer from Inter.